MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-parallel-jobs.md

 ---

-# Distributed computing overview (ScaleR in Microsoft R)
+# Running jobs in parallel (ScaleR in Microsoft R)

 ScaleR functions can be used to distribute computations over more than one R Server or R Client instance, allowing you to run multiple workloads in parallel on multiple computers.
 To get distributed computations, you create one or more *compute contexts*, and then shift script execution to a ScaleR engine on a different computer or platform.
 We call this flexibility *Write Once, Deploy Anywhere*, or *WODA*.